-6) This GP does not authorize construction activities that would adversely affect historic properties that have been determined eligible, or that have been listed on the National Register of Historic Places.
-If a determination of eligibility has not been previously completed, a determination must be completed prior to project commencement.
 If the historic property cannot be avoided, ways to minimize or mitigate adverse affects will be agreed upon through consultation with the Corps, Alaska State Historic Preservation Officer (SHPO), the appropriate Indian tribes, other interested parties, and if necessary, the Advisory Council on Historic Preservation.

-7) This GP does not apply to any activity involving the use or storage of hazardous wastes or hazardous substances as part of their principal purpose.
+10) This GP does not apply to any activity involving the use or storage of hazardous wastes or hazardous substances as part of their principal purpose.
 These materials are defined in the Solid Waste Disposal Act, as amended by the Resource Conservation Recovery Act (RCRA), 42 U.S.C.
 6901 et seq., and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 Contact the Alaska Department of Environmental Conservation or the U.S. Environmental Protection Agency for information about hazardous substances.